 The student requesting the refund shall be required to substantiate to the satisfaction of the Registrar's Office (Transitional Programs) the nature, extent, and seriousness of conditions or circumstances which are the basis for the refund request.

 The Registrar's Office will make a decision on the request and inform the student as soon as practical.

 Employees, who are seeking a waiver of tuition, must apply for the waiver each term by completing an Application for Tuition/Waiver.
-Waiver application forms may be obtained from Human Resources, Miles Hall (1255 Douglas Drive), or from the Graduate Registration Office, Student Services Building room 0309 (1263 Lincoln Drive).
+Waiver application forms may be obtained from Human Resources in Miles Hall (1255 Douglas Drive), or from the Graduate Registration Office in room 0309 of the Student Services Building (1263 Lincoln Drive).